drush-ops/drush/docs/commands.md

 1. Run `drush generate drush-command-file`.
 1. Drush will prompt for the machine name of the module that should "own" the file.
     1. (optional) Drush will also prompt for the path to a legacy command file to port.
-See [tips on porting command to Drush 9](https://weitzman.github.io/blog/port-to-drush9)
+See [tips on porting commands to Drush 10](https://weitzman.github.io/blog/port-to-drush9)
     1. The module selected must already exist and be enabled.
 Use `drush generate module-standard` to create a new module.
 1. Drush will then report that it created a commandfile, a drush.services.yml file and a composer.json file.
 Edit those files as needed.
 1. Use the classes for the core Drush commands at [/src/Drupal/Commands](https://github.com/drush-ops/drush/tree/10.x/src/Drupal/Commands) as inspiration and documentation.